ClementTsang/bottom/README.md

 If some things aren't working, give the [troubleshooting page](https://bottom.pages.dev/nightly/troubleshooting) a look.
 If things still aren't working, then consider asking [a question](https://github.com/ClementTsang/bottom/discussions) or filing a [bug report](https://github.com/ClementTsang/bottom/issues/new/choose) if you think it's a bug.

+## Documentation

+The main documentation page can be found at <https://bottom.pages.dev>.
+If needed, a mirror can be found at <https://clementtsang.github.io/bottom>.

 ## Contribution